lordkorost/smart-surveillance-sorter/docs/how-works.md

 **Option B — Accurate (YOLO + Vision)**
 Frames saved by YOLO are sent directly to a Vision model via Ollama (`qwen3-vl:8b` has proven the most reliable), which analyzes the full 4K frames and determines the video category.

+>[!NOTE]
-> ℹ️ In both pipelines, if YOLO detects a person with medium-high confidence but BLIP/CLIP or Vision disagrees, **YOLO wins**.
+> In both pipelines, if YOLO detects a person with medium-high confidence but BLIP/CLIP or Vision disagrees, **YOLO wins**.
 The refinement steps primarily serve to reduce false positives, not to override confident person detections.

 ---